EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, and then for dinner I had brocolli cheddar soup from Panera with a half sandwich.

+### Day 546

+Soylent for lunch.
+Then had a holiday party after work to go to, so went there and had sushi, mini cheeseburgers, scallops, all sorts of tiny little finger foods for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/